syntaxsurge/VeriTalentAI/README.md

-# VeriTalent AI
+# Viskify

-**VeriTalent AI** is a trust‑layer for hiring that merges blockchain‑signed credentials with AI‑graded skill proofs.
+**Viskify** is a trust‑layer for hiring that merges blockchain‑signed credentials with AI‑graded skill proofs.
 Candidates create a **single verifiable profile for free**, recruiters instantly filter talent by proof instead of promises, and issuers sign credentials in minutes rather than weeks.

 ---